higherkindness/mu-haskell/docs/docs/rpc.md

         ('RetSingle ('FromSchema QuickstartSchema "HelloResponse")) ]
 ```

-In order to support both [Avro IDL](https://avro.apache.org/docs/current/idl.html) and [gRPC](https://grpc.io/), the declaration of the method arguments and returns in a bit fancier that you might expect:
+In order to support both [Avro IDL](https://avro.apache.org/docs/current/idl.html) and [gRPC](https://grpc.io/), the declaration of the method arguments and return types is a bit fancier than you might expect:

 * Each *argument* declares the schema type used for serialization.
 Furthermore, the argument can be declared as `ArgSingle` (only one value is provided by the client) or `ArgStream` (a stream of values is provided).
 * The *return types* gives the same two choices under the names `RetSingle` or `RetStream`, and additionally supports the declaration of methods which may raise exceptions using `RetThrows`, or methods which do not retun any useful information using `RetNothing`.